ethanarteta/Deployment-5.1/README.md

 1. Following these Steps:
     - Select "Build Executor Status"
     - Click "New Node"
-    - Choose a node name that will coorespond with the Jenkins agent defined in our Jenkins file
+    - Choose a node name that will correspond with the Jenkins agent defined in our Jenkins file
     - Select permenant Agent
     - Create the node
     - Use the same name for the name field
     - Enter "/home/ubuntu/agent1" as the "Remote root directory"
     - Use the same name for the labels field
-    - Click dropdown menu and select "only build jobs with label expressions matrching this node"
+    - Click the dropdown menu and select "only build jobs with label expressions matching this node"
-    - Click dropdown menu and select "launch agent via SSH"
+    - Click the dropdown menu and select "launch agent via SSH"
     - Enter the public IP address of the instance you want to install the agent on, in the "Host" field
     - Click "Add" to add Jenkins credentials
-    - Click dropdown menu and select "select SSH username with private key"
+    - Click the dropdown menu and select "select SSH username with private key"
     - Use the same name for the ID field
     - Use "ubuntu" for the username
-    - Enter directly & add private key by pasting it into the box
+    - Enter directly & add the private key by pasting it into the box
-    - Click "Add" and select the ubuntu credentials
+    - Click "Add" and select the Ubuntu credentials
-    - Click dropdown menu and select "snon verifying verification strategy"
+    - Click the dropdown menu and select "non verifying verification strategy"
     - Click save & check in Jenkins UI for a successful installation by clicking "Log"

 ### Step 4: Jenkinsfile Configuration